-See below for the abbreviations and terminology you may come across as you compare one training course or school against another.
+See below for the abbreviations and terminology you may come across as you compare one training course or school to another.

 Integrated training – Is the term used to describe a full-time training that includes everything you need to become a commercial pilot.
 Once completed you can then expect to be able to apply for a role as a first officer.
 Flight schools may offer different types of integrated programmes.

 Modular training – Is the term used to describe the completion of training modules according to a person’s time and ability.
 Modular is more flexible that full-time integrated programme as you have the option to complete the training part-time, or in different locations and schools.
 If you are unsure whether to pursue a modular or integrated route, it might benefit you to read more about the merits and challenges of each here.

 Flight Deck Programme (FDP) – As per the above, this is the name of the full-time, integrated option offered by FTA.
 You complete your commercial pilot training back-to-back.
 When you finish, you are in the best possible position to apply for First Officer positions with airlines, (subject to their specific entry requirements).

-ATO – Means Approved Training Organisation or, FTA Global is an example of an ATO.
+ATO – Means Approved Training Organisation.
+FTA Global is an example of an ATO.